paulbayer/Inventory_Scripts/README.md

 #Project Overview
 Inventory_Scripts is a git repository to aggregate a number of scripts I've written, with the intent to make it easier to keep track of what's created and/ or running in any one of your (possibly) many AWS accounts...
-The scripts in this repo will be discussed below
+The scripts in this repo will be discussed below.

+**_Critical Note_**:  *If your profiles include the "region" within the profile section, these scripts will be limited to looking for resources ONLY WITHIN THAT REGION.
+There's no quick answer to this problem right now, since all cli commands are inherently regionally focused.
+Just something to bear in mind when running these scripts.*

+## Profile Scripts
+- **AllProfiles.sh**
+    - This script displays all of your configured profiles, including in both your "credentials" file, as well as the "config" file.
+---
+## Config-like Discovery Scripts
+- **Config-Discovered-Resources.sh**
+    - This script displays all resources that have been discovered using the "Config" service within AWS.
+If you haven't enabled and configured the "Config" service, this won't give you any information.
+---
 ## EC2 Scripts
 - **my_instances.sh**
     - This script displays all instances in the specified account (by specifying the profile to run against).